projectinnovatenewark/csx2/lessons/students/6_system_admin_cont/6_system_admin_continued.md

 <div align=center><h2>…More Commands!</h2></div>

-We have been working in the terminal from the outside of files while using "cat".
-Though it would be useful to be able to edit files in the terminal inside a file.
-Well… there is a command for that.
-The “nano” command allows you to open files and directly edit them.
+We have been working in the terminal outside of files using "cat", rather than by reading/writing a file's contents from within the file itself.
+Well…there is a command for that! "nano" is a command line text-editor that allows you to open files and edit them directly in the terminal.

 In your terminal, enter the following:
 `nano hello_world.py`